 - Developing and testing ideas (August ‘17 – December ‘17) – focusing on a small number of areas identified in the ‘research and discovery’ phase.
 Supporting Lab participants to develop their peer support ideas and projects locally.

 - Distilling and Sharing learning (January ‘18 – May ‘18) – drawing together the areas of work from the ‘developing and testing ideas’ phase, collating what we have learned and how the new insights could be practically applied (read this essay for a summary of the Lab’s learning on peer support).

 During the project, the Lab collaborated almost 200 Lab participants – a fantastic group of people including clinicians, patients, designers, academics, Q members, non-Q members, representatives from charities, social care, housing associations, national bodies and think tanks.

 The Lab Essays

-In May we’ll publish The Lab Essays – an online collection of essays capturing our learning and insights from the Q Lab’s pilot project.
-The Lab Essays tell the story of the first Lab project on peer support, with the first three essays covering:
+The Lab Essays is an online collection of essays capturing our learning and insights from the Q Lab’s pilot project.

-We hope that these essays either offer additional evidence and insights to current peer support projects and initiatives, or inspire people to think about how peer support can be used to improve health care for people in the UK.
+These essays offer additional evidence and insights to current peer support projects and initiatives, and will hopefully inspire people to think about how peer support can be used to improve health and care.

 Peer Support Evidence Hub